akpw/akpw/_posts/2025-09-22-Print-and-Organize.md

   |- report.pdf
 ```

-This creates an interesting workflow: organize files with `organize`, review the structure, and if you prefer a flatter arrangement, just use `flatten -tl 0` to bring everything back to a single level.
+This creates an interesting workflow: organize files with `organize`, review the structure, and if a flatter arrangement is preferred, simply use `flatten -tl 0` to bring everything back to a single level.

-The flatten command handles duplicate filenames intelligently and, like all BatchMP Tools commands, shows you exactly what it plans to do before making any changes.
+The flatten command handles duplicate filenames intelligently and, like all BatchMP Tools commands, shows exactly what it plans to do before making any changes.

 ## Real-World Scenarios